Reflexive pronoun: Non-reflexive usage in English

 Non-reflexive use of reflexive pronouns is rather common in English.
 Most of the time, reflexive pronouns function as emphatic pronouns that highlight or emphasize the individuality or particularity of the noun.
 Grammatically, the position of reflexive pronouns in this usage is either right after the noun the pronouns are emphasizing or, if the noun is subject, after-verb-or-object position is also possible.
 For example, "Why don't you yourself do the job?", "Why don't you do the job yourself?", or "I want to fix my phone itself; I will not fix your watch as well."

-Some speakers use reflexive pronouns without local linguistic antecedents to refer to discourse participants or people already referenced in a discourse: for example, "Please, forward the information to myself, Anything else for yourself today?".
-(Note that me and you would be more concise in such instances.)
+Some speakers use reflexive pronouns without local linguistic antecedents to refer to discourse participants or people already referenced in a discourse: for example, "Please, forward the information to myself, Anything else for yourself today?"
 Within the linguistics literature, reflexives with discourse antecedents are often referred to as logophors.
 Standard English allows use of logophors in some contexts: for example, "John was angry.
 Embarrassing pictures of himself were on display."
 However, within Standard English, this logophoric use of reflexives is generally limited to positions where the reflexive does not have a coargument.
 The newer non-standard usage does not respect this limitation.
 In some cases, reflexives without local antecedents may be better analyzed as emphatic pronouns without any true reflexive sense.

 It is common in some dialects of English to use standard object pronouns to express reflexive relations, especially in the first and sometimes second persons, and especially for a recipient: for example, "I want to get me some supper."
 While this was seemingly standard in Old English through the Early Modern Period (with "self" constructs primarily used for emphatic purposes), it is held to be dialectal or nonstandard in Modern English.

 It is also common in informal speech to use myself in a conjunctive phrase when 'me' would suffice: "She stood by Jane and myself."
-Also myself is used when 'I' would be more appropriate; for example, Thomas Jefferson was quoted as saying, "Hamilton and myself were daily pitted in the cabinet like two cocks."
+Also myself is used when 'I' would also be appropriate; for example, Thomas Jefferson was quoted as saying, "Hamilton and myself were daily pitted in the cabinet like two cocks."